William Starr Miller House

 The William Starr Miller House is a mansion at 1048 Fifth Avenue, on the Upper East Side of Manhattan in New York City.
 Prior to Miller’s development of the property, the site was home to David Mayer (died in 1914), a founder of the David Mayer Brewing Company and a friend of Oscar S. Straus.

 History

 It was originally constructed for the industrialist William Starr Miller.
-Miller hired the renowned New York-based, Beaux-Arts architectural firm Carrere and Hastings to design a six-story Louis XIII style townhouse for himself and his family, to be located in Manhattan at 1048 Fifth Avenue (on the southeast corner at East 86th Street).
+Miller hired architectural firm Carrere and Hastings to design a six-story Louis XIII style townhouse for himself and his family, to be located in Manhattan at 1048 Fifth Avenue (on the southeast corner with East 86th Street).
 The work was completed in 1914.

 Miller's daughter Edith Starr Miller married the widowed Lord Queenborough in July 1921, in the music room.
 Miller died at the house in 1935 and his widow continued to live there until her death in 1944.